viamrobotics/docs/docs/installation/prepare/beaglebone-install.md

 ## Next steps

-Now that your Pi has a Viam-compatible operating system installed, continue to our [viam-server installation guide](/installation/install/).
+Now that your BeagleBone has a Viam-compatible operating system installed, continue to our [viam-server installation guide](/installation/install/).